sodafoundation/api/README.md

 #### Run

-1. Make sure **etcd** is up
+* Make sure **etcd** is up

 ```sh
 ./bin/etcd
 ```

-2. Start **sdslet**
+* Start **sdslet** with root access (for logging purpose)

 ```sh
 sudo sdslet //suppose the user has copied the compiled binary to /usr/local/bin
 ```

-3. Run **sdsctl** for operations you want to perform.
+* Run **sdsctl** for operations you want to perform.

 ```sh
 sdsctl --help //see what you can do with opensds
 ```

-Currently sdsctl supports all the basic Cinder/Manila operations, for example if you want to create a volume giving that you already have OpenStack Cinder connected to a Dell-EMC Vmax driver:
+Currently sdsctl supports all the basic Cinder/Manila operations, for example if you want to create a 1GB volume from a Dell-EMC VMAX, which is connected to the OpenSDS underlay infra - OpenStack Cinder via its in-tree vmax cinder driver, using OpenSDS for an easy access:

 ```sh
 sdsctl volume create 1 -n cinder-vmax-volume -b cinder
 ```
+Viola !